elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

 }
 ```

-This will create the exact same result as the example above.
+This will create the same result as the example above.

 ## Message hooks

-`Elmah.Io.NLog` provide message hooks similar to the integrations with ASP.NET and ASP.NET Core.
-Message hooks needs to be implemented in C#.
+`Elmah.Io.NLog` provides message hooks similar to the integrations with ASP.NET and ASP.NET Core.
+Message hooks need to be implemented in C#.
 Either [configure the elmah.io target in C#](#configuration-in-code) or fetch the target already configured in XML:

 ```csharp
 var elmahIoTarget = (ElmahIoTarget)LogManager.Configuration.FindTargetByName("elmahio");